jgraving/tracker/README.md

 Reference
 ----------
-If you use this software for academic research, please consider citing it:
+If you use this software for academic research, please consider citing it using this zenodo DOI:

 [![DOI](https://zenodo.org/badge/24020/jgraving/pose.svg)](https://zenodo.org/badge/latestdoi/24020/jgraving/pose)

 Dependencies